 Students who fail to follow fire safety guidelines can pose a threat to the life and health of fellow residents.
 The following list contains fire safety violations.
-You may be suspended or expelled from the university or otherwise penalized if you:
+Students may be referred to the conduct process and/or go through the contract review process (in addition to facing criminal prosecution) if they:

-- File a false report of fire or other dangerous conditions (except cases of reasonable error or accident) - Fail to properly report a fire. - Interfere with the response of university or town officials to emergency calls. - Park within eight feet of a fire hydrant or in designated fire lanes.
-The car will be ticketed and towed at your expense. - Damage or tamper with fire alarms and/or other safety equipment. - Refuse to evacuate any university building after a fire alarm has sounded or other notice has been given. - Use appliances or materials that create a fire hazard (Consult your hall staff about safe usage procedures.). - Possess fireworks or explosives.
+- File a false report of fire or other dangerous conditions (except cases of reasonable error or accident) - Fail to properly report a fire. - Interfere with the response of university or city officials to emergency calls. - Park within eight feet of a fire hydrant or in designated fire lanes.
+The car will be ticketed and towed at your expense.

+- Damage or tamper with fire alarms and/or other safety equipment. - Refuse to evacuate any university building after a fire alarm has sounded or other notice has been given. - Use appliances or materials that create a fire hazard (Consult your hall staff about safe usage procedures.). - Possess fireworks or explosives.

 When appropriate, legal action will also be taken.
-The use of drugs, including alcohol, does not lessen your responsibility.
+The use of drugs, including alcohol, does not mitigate a student's responsibility related to their behaviors.